MohamedGomaa/FWDWebDesignProfissionalTrackProject1/README.md

 3 - app.js :
-this contains my JavaScript code which has two event listeners (scroll and click) and has buildNav function to build navbar menu dynamechally
+this contains my JavaScript code which has two event listeners (scroll and click) when scrolling the active-class moved to the elemnt which shown on the monitor, when clicking on a li element on the navBar this moves the screen to the corresponding section and has buildNav function to build navbar menu dynamechally